-Table 19.1 shows conditions for making a transition to a power-down mode, states of the CPU and peripheral modules, and clearing method for each mode.
-After the reset state, since this LSI operates in normal program execution state, the modules other than the DTC or DMAC are stopped.
+Table 18.1 shows conditions for making a transition to the power-down state, states of the CPU and peripheral modules, and clearing method for each mode.
+After the reset state, since this LSI operates in normal program execution state, the modules, other than the DTC are stopped.